 The Company has a minimum stock ownership expectation for all Board members.
-Within five years of becoming a Board member, outside directors are expected to achieve a minimum investment of five times the minimum stock portion of their retainer (currently, five times \$90,000 = \$450,000), and retain at least that level of investment while a Board member.
+Outside directors are expected to achieve a minimum investment of five times the minimum stock portion of their retainer (currently, five times 110,000 = 550,000), and retain at least that level of investment while a Board member.
 Shares previously deferred under the former Non-Employee Director Stock Plan count for purposes of determining whether a director has achieved the ownership expectation.

 The ownership expectation illustrates the Board's philosophy of the importance of stock ownership for directors to further strengthen the commonality of interest between the Board and shareholders.
 The Governance Committee annually reviews director holdings to determine whether they meet ownership expectations.
-All directors currently comply or are making adequate progress towards compliance based on their years of service completed on the Board.

-There were no annual stock option grants or non-stock incentive plan compensation payments to directors for services in 2020 and none are currently contemplated under the current compensation structure.
+There were no annual stock option grants or non-stock incentive plan compensation payments to directors for services in 2021 and none are currently contemplated under the current compensation structure.
 The Company also does not provide a retirement plan or deferred compensation plan to its directors.
-Listed below is compensation paid to each non-employee director who served during any part of the 2020 fiscal year.
+Listed below is compensation paid to each non-employee director who served during any part of the 2021 fiscal year.